TerribleDev/nashua/readme.md

 * Surf - Seafood
 * Martha's Exchange - American food, with beer brewed on site
 * Fratello's - Italian
+* 110 Grill
+* Fody's Tavern

 ## Shopping

 Incase you didn't know, New Hampshire has no sales tax!
 That means shopping doesn't come with extra costs.
 The [Pheasant lane mall](http://www.simon.com/mall/pheasant-lane-mall) is one of the largest malls in NH.
 The nearby [Merrimack outlets](http://www.premiumoutlets.com/outlet/merrimack) are home to several upscale outlet stores.

 There are also several local businesses that are worth shopping at.